Published on 13 February, 2019 and Updated on 30 April, 2020

 4. You get the “down there” blues.

 We’re not talking about libido here, ladies.
 Your female anatomy may quite literally turn blue (or purple).
 Due to an increased blood volume, which is said to double during pregnancy, along with the pressure of a growing baby pushing downward, you may notice some coloration changes and even an errant varicose vein or two.
 The good news: regular coloring usually returns after delivery.

 Beautiful, lustrous hair without the salon price tag.
 What’s not to love?
 It’s a wonderful thing, but much like your other hormonal shifts, hair growth won’t discriminate between your head, armpit, legs or anywhere else.
 Yes, weird hairs can crop up, and it’s totally normal.
 Sometimes we’ve got to take the good with the unexpectedly hairy.

 But back to the things that are exciting about pregnancy:

 Let’s get back to learning about what is growing inside of you – like finding out your baby’s gender and hearing their first (and all other) heartbeats.
 You can do both with SneakPeek products, designed to help you easily connect with baby sooner, right from the comfort of your own home.

 - SneakPeek® Test is the ONLY 99.1% effective gender DNA test that can be taken right at home — no doctors’ visit required.
-You can order yours starting as early as 8 weeks into pregnancy and get FastTrack results in your inbox in as little as 72 hours.
+You can order yours starting as early as 8 weeks into pregnancy and get FastTrack results in your inbox within days after ordering.

 - SneakPeek® Fetal Doppler allows you to connect with baby anytime, anywhere.
 This user-friendly, handheld device is ultra-portable, making it easy to quickly check in with baby in between obgyn visits.
 You can even hook it up to FaceTime for remote sharing with family and friends.
 You can order your Fetal Doppler online now.